Life After 7/7

 “Firms should have procedures in place to follow in the event of a physical or technical attack, as Alex Bomberg explains”

-In July of 2004 I was interviewed by a legal publication about my opinion of the preparedness of London firms when and if terrorist struck the City.
-Looking back at that interview now, many of the points that I raised sadly became reality; what no-one was prepared for, however, was that the terrorist attacks, when they did come on the morning of 7 July 2005, would be carried out by UK citizens and suicide bombers.
+In July of 2004, I was interviewed by a legal publication about my opinion of the preparedness of London firms when and if terrorists struck the City.
+Looking back at that interview now, many of the points that I raised sadly became a reality; what no-one was prepared for, however, was that the terrorist attacks, when they did come on the morning of 7 July 2005, would be carried out by UK citizens and suicide bombers.

 So, what has changed?

-One thing that the morning of 7 July 2005 taught us all is that no matter how well planned an evacuation plan or disaster-recovery plan; in the hours following an attack the only thing that wins is panic and chaos.
+One thing that the morning of 7 July 2005 taught us all is that no matter how well planned an evacuation plan or disaster-recovery plan is, in the hours following an attack the only thing that wins is panic and chaos.

 Mobile telephone networks went into meltdown while loved ones and co-workers hurried to make contact; much public transport ceased for a time.
-The attack did exactly what it was designed to do and the evacuation plans and emergency procedures that companies did have in place worked the best that they could and given the time of the attacks (08:50hrs) and the state of the mobile communications networks; London-based companies did very well overall.
+The attack did exactly what it was designed to do, and the evacuation plans and emergency procedures that companies did have in place worked the best that they could given the time of the attack (08:50hrs) and the state of the mobile communications networks; London-based companies did very well overall.